 Police Body Cam Video Evidence

 Another one that I'm seeing now is that a lot of the police officers in Los Angeles County in these domestic violence cases have body cam video evidence.
-So, they're coming up and talking to the alleged victim.
+So, they're approaching and speaking with the alleged victim.
 She has a cut over her eye.
 She's crying.
 She's all beat up, her hair messed up, and that statement is being memorialized on the body cam.

-Then, when they come to trial and can't get that person into the trial, they use the body cam video pursuant to that People v.
-Crawford case to show the jury.
+Then, when they come to trial and can't get that person into the courtroom, they use the body cam video, pursuant to the People v.
+Crawford case, to show the jury.
 See, look, here's her statement right here.
 Right at the time.

 When they put on the video evidence, or they put on the 9-1-1 tape, you have to think, the police also have the surrounding circumstances, so if the person says they got punched in the eye real hard, do they have a picture of the person's eye being beaten up?
 Is the house in disarray?
 What did the client say at the time?
 Were there any independent witnesses?